kkaroleski2021/SWE_Project/Docs/Sprint1.md

 - Our website will need to have an organized home page where students can easily navigate to different catagories of items; perhaps a tagging system or several subcategories that allow the user to sift through the sheer amount of objects
 - Our website needs to have an appealing home page that will attract students
 - Our website needs to have some sort of map functionality that allows buyers to see who's offering what closest to them
+- Our website will need to allow users to search for specific items.

 ## Issues Successfully Completed